MainulDip/KotlinEveryday/oop-tour-kotlin-2.md

 }

 fun main() {
-	// using Scoped Function "let"
+	// using Scope Function "let"
     Person("Alice", 20, "Amsterdam").let {
         println(it)
         it.moveTo("London")